Collaboration - Paris:

 The Meeting Point: Paris-New York

-THE MEETING POINT PROJECT is an ongoing collaboration, based in Paris and New York, by four interdisciplinary artists, Jérôme Liniger (Switzerland), Katy Martin (USA), Christophe Averlan (France) and Nicolas Jacquette (France).
+THE MEETING POINT PROJECT is a collaboration, based in Paris and New York, by four interdisciplinary artists, Jérôme Liniger (Switzerland), Katy Martin (USA), Christophe Averlan (France) and Nicolas Jacquette (France).
 They began working together in 2012.

 Each of them brings a different background, temperament and artistic sensibility.
 Liniger and Martin both trained as painters, and have each pursued painting within an expanded context, one that uses live performance, photography and video.
 Averlan is a playwright and theater/film director.
 Jacquette has a background in graphics and photography.